 For instance, driving by the beach one day, it was Wallis’ idea to save a historical landmark in Santa Monica and turn it into the area’s only free, open-to-the-public beach house, now called the Annenberg Community Beach House.
 She also helped preserve the landmark post office building in Beverly Hills and create The Wallis Annenberg Center for the Performing Arts.
 Wallis has poured her lifelong appreciation for the human-animal bond into the Wallis Annenberg PetSpace in Playa Vista — a one-of-a-kind destination devoted to facilitating rescue animal adoptions, funding education initiatives and academic research — and providing fun for visitors.

-Noting the rapidly exploding tech sector in Los Angeles, Wallis launched in 2018 AnnenbergTech and PledgeLA to encourage and educate members of LA’s burgeoning tech and venture capital sectors to be guided by the principles of diversity and inclusion, and to make a commitment to community philanthropy.
+Noting the rapidly exploding tech sector in Los Angeles, Wallis launched AnnenbergTech and PledgeLA in 2018 to encourage and educate members of LA’s burgeoning tech and venture capital sectors to be guided by the principles of diversity and inclusion, and to make a commitment to community philanthropy.

 She is the proud mother of four children and five grandchildren.